untoldengine/UntoldEngine/docs/API/UsingRenderingSystem.md

 #### Issue: Model Appears Flat or Dull

 - Cause: PBR textures are missing or not linked properly.
-- Solution: Ensure the .usdc file includes the correct PBR textures, and verify their paths during the loading process.
+- Solution: Ensure the `.untold` asset references the correct PBR textures, and verify their paths during the loading process.

 #### Debugging Tip: